What it is and why it matters

 - Identify areas that need attention or improvement.

-- Understand what factors influence your customers’ behavior.
+- Clarify which factors influence customer behavior.

-- Know which products to place where.
+- Help you understand which products to place where.

 - Predict sales volumes.